DittmannAxel/iotedge-industrial-service-bus/src/simple/deployment/README.md

 ```
 You will have all files available under `/isb` inside the container.

-> Hint: if you cloned this repo in Windows and want to run it in a Linux environment, you will need to chnage the line endings in shell scripts from `CRLF` to `LF`
+> Hint: if you cloned this repo in Windows and want to run it in a Linux environment, you will need to change the line endings in shell scripts from `CRLF` to `LF`
 e.g.  DOS to Linux command `tr -d '\r' < deploy.sh > deployLinux.sh`